(406) 586-1926

 I Refused to Take a Breath or Blood Test Upon Request of the Arresting Officer.
 Under Montana Law, What Will Happen to My Driver’s License as a Result of Refusing to Take the Test?

-Under Montana Law, a person who operates or is in actual physical control of a vehicle upon ways of this state open to the public is considered to have given consent to a test or tests of the person’s blood or breath for the purpose of determining any measured amount or detected presence of alcohol or drugs in the person’s body.
+Under Montana Law, a person who operates or is in actual physical control of a vehicle or commercial motor vehicle upon the ways of this state open to the public is considered to have given consent to a test or tests of the person’s blood or breath for the purpose of determining any measured amount or detected presence of alcohol or blood or oral fluid for the purpose of determining any measured amount or detected presence of drugs in the person’s body.

 The test or tests must be administered at the direction of a peace officer when:

-• The officer has reasonable grounds to believe that the person has been driving or has been in actual physical control of a vehicle upon ways of this state open to the public while under the influence of alcohol, drugs, or a combination of the two and the person has been placed under arrest for a violation of DUI or Aggravated DUI;
+(i) the peace officer has particularized suspicion to believe that the person has been driving or has been in actual physical control of a vehicle upon ways of this state open to the public while under the influence of alcohol, drugs, or a combination of the two and the person has been detained for a violation of driving under the influence or an offense that meets the definition of aggravated driving under the influence;

-Upon a first refusal of a breath or blood test, the person will incur a suspension of 6 months with no provision for a restricted probationary license.
-Upon a second or subsequent refusal within 5 years of a previous refusal, a person will incur a suspension of 1 year with no provision for a restricted probationary license.
+Upon a first refusal of a blood alcohol test, the person will incur a non-commercial driver’s license suspension of 6 months with no provision for a restricted probationary license.
+Upon a second or subsequent refusal within 5 years of a previous refusal, a person will incur a non-commercial driver’s license suspension of 1 year with no provision for a restricted probationary license.

 If a person is the holder of a commercial driver’s license, in addition to any action taken against the driver’s noncommercial driving privileges upon a first refusal, the person’s commercial driver’s license will be suspended for a 1-year period and, upon a second or subsequent refusal, the person’s commercial driver’s license will be suspended for life, subject to department rules adopted to implement federal rules allowing for license reinstatement, if the person is otherwise eligible, upon completion of a minimum suspension period of 10 years.
 If the person has a prior conviction of a “major offense” as defined under Montana law, arising from a separate incident, the conviction has the same effect as a previous testing refusal for the holder of a commercial driver’s license.

+A person whose license is suspended in Montana has a right to contest the seizure of their license by filing a petition in district court.
 Montana law specifically provides that: “Within 30 days after notice of the right to a hearing has been given by a peace officer, a person may file a petition to challenge the license suspension or revocation in the district court in the county where the arrest was made.”
-See Montana Code annotated § 61-8-403.
+See Montana Code annotated § 61-8-1017.

 Are These the Only Penalties I May Face Negligent Vehicular Assault?